cariboufute/locale-route/readme.md

 other_locale('es');            //gets the same URL in Spanish. other_locale('en', ['id' => 1]); //gets the same URL in English with parameter 'id' to 1.
 ```

-## Change log

-Please see [changelog](changelog.md) for more information what has changed recently and what will be added soon.

 ## Contributing